Assistant Head Coach

 As a player, Steinauer captured two Grey Cup rings in 13 seasons as a dominant defensive back.
 After beginning his career with the Ottawa Rough Riders in 1996, he would spend four years with the Tiger-Cats and eight seasons with the Argonauts.
 Renowned for his intelligence on the field, Steinauer was named an all-star at three different positions (cornerback, halfback and safety), earning six East All-Star nods and five CFL All-Star honours in total.
 His 1,178 interception return yards are the second most in CFL history.

 Steinauer began his coaching career in earnest in 1996 when he worked as the defensive backs coach at Western Washington, his alma mater, during the off-season – a role he would continue until 1998.

-A native of Seattle, Washington, Steinauer joined Sportsnet as their CFL Insider in 2009 and eastablished ‘The Ozone,’ a foundation focused on improving the quality of life for those less fortunate.
+In 2009, Steinauer joined Sportsnet as their CFL Insider and established ‘The Ozone,’ a foundation focused on improving the quality of life for those less fortunate.